Markovian Quantum Neuroevolution for Machine Learning: The MQNE algorithm

 We note that the number of nodes of the directed graph scales exponentially with the number of qubits involved $f_1(k)= \Theta(2^k)$.
-For large $k$, the size of the graph might exceeds the capacity of the any classical computer, rendering our MQNE algorithm infeasible in practice.
-To reduce the size of the graph, we can impose some further restrictions on building possible gate-blocks.
-For instance, we may require that for each gate-block there are at most $c$ (a cut-off constant number) controlled-$R_x$ gates and the rest qubits all undergo single-qubit rotations.
-With these restrictions, the number of possible gate-blocks reduces to a polynomial function of $k$ \cite{Note1}.
+For large $k$, the size of the graph might exceed the capacity of any classical computer, rendering our MQNE algorithm infeasible in practice.
+To reduce the size of the graph, we can impose some further restrictions on building possible gate blocks.
+For instance, we may require that for each gate block there are at most $c$ (a cutoff constant number) controlled-$R_x$ gates, and the rest qubits all undergo single-qubit rotations.
+With these restrictions, the number of possible gate blocks reduces to a polynomial function of $k$ \cite{Note1}.
 Accordingly, the size of the directed graph is also reduced.
 However, it is worthwhile to mention that the reduction of the graph may also bring up a problem: we may not be able to find the optimal ansatz circuits since the searching space is reduced too much by the restrictions.
 In the following, we give a couple of concrete examples to benchmark the effectiveness of our MQNE algorithm.